-Last Updated on 19 Jan 2021 by Ginny Vail
+Last Updated on 15 Feb 2021 by Ginny Vail

 There are many opportunities for hiking in San Francisco because there are urban hiking trails up hills, in parks, and along the ocean and bay waterfront.

 For more things to do in the city, visit our San Francisco Itineraries post.
-It has 1, 2, and 3-day suggested itineraries and also includes lists of things to do to help you customize an itinerary to fit your interests.
-The lists include major sights, parks and gardens, performing arts, museums, interesting neighborhoods, and more.
+It has customizable itineraries and also includes lists of things to do and see in San Francisco.

 Disclaimer: Some of our articles may contain affiliate links; when you click on these links you’ll have the option to purchase or register for a service at no extra cost to you, but doing so helps us run this blog.
 That’s awesome!